Kevin Berlandi's Hana Sasaki's Tail makes its premier at Festival de Cannes!

 Kelly Luce grew up in Brookfield, Illinois.
 After graduating from Northwestern University with a degree in cognitive science, she moved to Japan, where she lived and worked for three years.
-Her work has been recognized by fellowships from the MacDowell Colony, Ucross Foundation, Sozopol Fiction Seminars, Ragdale Foundation, the Kerouac Project, and Jentel Arts, and has appeared in the Chicago Tribune, Crazyhorse, Kenyon Review, American Short Fiction, The Southern Review, and other magazines.
-She received an MFA from the Michener Center for Writers at UT Austin in 2015 and lives in Santa Cruz, California, and Austin, Texas, where she is a fellow at the Michener Center for Writers at the University of Texas and fiction editor of Bat City Review.
+Her work has been recognized by fellowships from the MacDowell Colony, Ucross Foundation, Sozopol Fiction Seminars, Ragdale Foundation, the Kerouac Project, and Jentel Arts, and has appeared in the Chicago Tribune, Salon, Electric Literature, Crazyhorse, Kenyon Review, American Short Fiction, The Southern Review, and other magazines.
+She received an MFA from the Michener Center for Writers at UT Austin in 2015 and lives in Santa Cruz, California, and Austin, Texas, where she is a fellow at the Michener Center for Writers at the University of Texas and editor-in-chief of Bat City Review.
 Three Scenarios in Which Hana Sasaki Grows a Tail is her first book.

 "Kelly Luce’s stories render memorably and with deadpan understatement their protagonists’ obsessive combinations of longing and grief and bafflement in the face of their loved ones’ emotional requirements, even as their worlds slip seamlessly into the uncanny.
 These stories unsettle as much as they entertain."